Ultimo-Software-Solutions/DevelopmentBlog/Blogs/Selenium/Selenium.md

-# Introduction
+# Stable Selenium Tests

-At Ultimo we stive to test as much of the application as possible, automatically.
-This is needed because it is not possible to do it all manually.
-Most of the code is tested using using unit tests that either test the backend or the client code.
+At Ultimo we strive to test as much of the application as possible, automatically.
+This is needed because it is not feasible to do it all manually.
+Most of the code is tested using unit tests that either test the backend or the client code.
 These tests are reliable and reasonably fast.
 The challenge was to also test the interaction between the client and the server.
 We decided to use Selenium to write integration tests that run on the user interface.

 # Selenium Tests

 Writing unit tests that use the user interface to interact with the application can be very challenging.
 The test has to behave like a human would do.
 This includes waiting for pages to load or animations to complete.
 Another challenge is to write these tests in such a way that it runs reliable and keeps working after UI changes.

 Selenium offers and API to interact with the browser.
 The problem is that is you start using Selenium directly, the tests become very complex very quickly.
 Also, as your test set is growing, they probably start becoming more unstable.
-Another downside is that writing tests using selenium requires a lot of technical knowlegde.
+Another downside is that writing tests using selenium requires a lot of technical knowledge.
 At Ultimo we wanted to enable testers to write tests as well.

 # Test Structure

 We decided to start by designing the test code itself.
 The goal was to make it very straight forward.
-We ignored all code that is probably required to synchronize the browser state.
+We ignored all code that is required to synchronize the browser state.
 An example of how we currently write tests is below.
 ![DialogTest](DialogTest.png)

 The tests are written in c#, but in such a way that our test crew can create their own.